arqalite/fire-king-guide/src/combos/ponix/sacred/2-sunlight-wolf.md

 6. Activate Sacred again - destroy [_Fire King Courtier Ulcanix_] in your Deck.
 7. Activate Ulcanix - Special Summon [_Fire King High Avatar Garunix_] from your Deck.
 8. Link Summon [_Salamangreat Sunlight Wolf_].
+9. Pass turn.

 ##### Opponent's turn
-9. In the Standby Phase, activate Ponix - add it from the GY to your hand.
+10. In the Standby Phase, activate Ponix - add it from the GY to your hand.

 > Remember Sunlight Wolf's restriction - you are not able to Summon the card you recover with Wolf for the rest of the turn.
 As such, look to add a card that doesn't need to be Summoned this turn (like an Ash Blossom) or grab something that can help you prepare for your next turn.